• Skip to primary navigation

 Glass bowl with dry baking ingredients and a pink whisk

-Heat a pot on the stove over medium-high heat to start making the chocolate part of the batter.
+Heat a saucepan on the stove over medium-high heat to start making the chocolate part of the batter.

-Melt butter.
+Melt butter in the saucepan.
 Once melted, add your cocoa powder and water and bring the mixture to a boil.
+Once boiling remove from the heat.

 Melted butter in a pot with a spoon of cocoa above it